Snake bites and avoidance

 - Disturb or interfere with any snake encountered and definitely do not try to pick it up.

-- If a snake is killed then do not handle it as the bite reflex remains viable for some time after death and envenoming can still occur.
+- Do not handle a snake if it is killed as the bite reflex remains for some time after death.

 If bitten

 Remain Calm!
-About 50 percent of snakebites overall do not contain any venom and if the wound is envenomed then immediate death is very unlikely usually taking 12- 48 hours.
+About 50 percent of snake bites overall do not contain any venom and if the wound is envenomed then immediate death is very unlikely usually taking 12- 48 hours.
 Prompt treatment is very effective.
+The priority is to get to a hospital facility for professional treatment and administration of antivenom.

 Do: